openstack-archive/tripleo-incubator/notes.md

  - if you have varied from the defaults described here, edit the demo environment as needed (see localrc and scripts/defaults).

- - now make all the magic happen
+ - now make all the magic happen (this will use sudo, so don't just wander off and ignore it :))

             ~/demo/scripts/demo